EPW varieties as moduli spaces on ordinary GM surfaces and special GM threefolds: GM Varieties and EPW Varieties

 \subsection{The Gushel--Mukai varieties}

-In the introduction, we have defined the strongly smooth ordinary Gushel--Mukai surfaces and the special Gushel--Mukai threefolds.
+In the introduction, we have defined the strongly smooth Gushel--Mukai surfaces and the special Gushel--Mukai threefolds.
 Here we will provide the general definition.
 Let $V_5$ be a five-dimensional vector space, and consider the Plücker embedding $\Gr(2,V_5)\subset\bp(\wedgep^2 V_5)$.
-Let $K$ be an arbitrary vector space, consider the cone
+Let $K$ be a one-dimensional vector space, and consider the cone

-with vertex $\bp(K)$.
+with vertex $\nu$.
 Choose a subspace $W\subset\wedgep^2 V_5\oplus K$ and a quadratic hypersurface $Q\subset\bp(W)$.

 \begin{definition} A \defi{Gushel--Mukai variety} $X$ is a smooth $n$-dimensional intersection

 for $2\leq n\leq 6$, such that the dimension of the vector space $W$ is $n+5$. \end{definition}